 Contributor docs answer a narrow question: where changes belong, how to run the same checks CI runs, and which test layer should encode a behavior change.

-At a high level, Jaiph is built as described in Architecture — transpile path (emitScriptsForModule, buildScripts), parse-only buildRuntimeGraph(), jaiph compile (validate-only), NodeWorkflowRuntime, artifact layout, and Docker helper contracts.
+At a high level, Jaiph is built as described in Architecture — loadModuleGraph → per-module validateModule + script emit via buildScriptsFromGraph / emitScriptsForModuleFromGraph, the same graph consumed by buildRuntimeGraph(graph), validate-only jaiph compile (collectDiagnostics), NodeWorkflowRuntime, artifact layout, and Docker helper contracts.
 Treat that page as authoritative for pipelines and boundaries; if anything here diverges from it or from the implementation, prefer architecture + source.

-For workflow syntax, library usage, tooling setup, and grammar details, see Language, Setup, Grammar, and the overview in Getting Started.
+For workflow syntax, library usage, tooling setup, and grammar details, see Language, Install & switch versions, Grammar, and Your first workflow.
+For the *.test.jh language and test blocks, see Write & run tests.

 Development moves quickly and may include breaking changes.
 Two primary branches: main (stable) and nightly (latest).